 In the early days a lover of zoos, sand pits and blaming his older brother for scraps and cuts.
-And later lover of working hard, exacting standards, train timetables and a good metziah, a bargain.
+And later a lover of working hard, exacting standards, train timetables and a good metziah, a bargain.

 Rudi, or Ruzzi as we fondly knew him, was very much his own man.
 To those who knew him well; open, engaging and fun loving.
 And he lived life to the full, he loved life.